 To reduce the amount of uric acid produced by the body, reduce your intake of purine-rich foods.
 This table shows foods rich in purines which you can avoid or cut down on.

 |*According to Arthritis Australia, purine-rich vegetables appear less likely to cause gout than shellfish and meat.|

 It’s also a good idea to avoid fructose — a type of sugar — as it can raise uric acid levels.
-Fructose can be found in fruit juices and soft drinks sweetened with corn syrup.
-(Corn syrup is not used in soft drinks manufactured in Australia.)
+Fructose can be found in fruit juices; it's also 50 per cent of table sugar, and in some countries - especially the USA - soft drinks and other foods are sweetened with corn syrup, which is high in fructose.